Ron Rantilla Rowing

 Tandem canoes

-Tandem canoes designed for causal recreation, touring or cruising make the best rowing canoes.
+Tandem canoes designed for casual recreation, touring or cruising make the best rowing canoes.
 These will typically be between 15 and 17 feet long with a beam (the maximum width) of between 32 and 36 inches.
 This type of canoe will have room for one rower with or without a passenger.

 Solo canoes